joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Copy the file to the Raspberry Pi, either using WinSCP/Cyberduck, or by typing `scp test.py dss@address` in a terminal, then connect to the Pi using ssh as described above.
 At the prompt you see after logging in via ssh, type `python test.py`.
 With any luck the LCD screen should turn cyan (greeny-blue).
 If it doesn't look at the ssh window to see if any error messages have been printed.

 If everything works, hooray, you've written a program on your computer, transferred it to the Raspberry Pi, and run it.

+## Knowledge Check

+Change your program (e.g. make it output something, or use different colour values or something), re-copy it to the Pi and run it again.

 # Part 4 - Let's read from some sensors
 <a id="part4"></a>